 Recipe Tips & Notes

-- To make this lentil curry curry mild, omit red chili powder or reduce it to ¼ tsp.
+- To make this lentil curry mild, omit red chili powder or reduce it to ¼ tsp.

-- To make pot-in-pot rice, use any oven safe bowl for rice and make sure that it fits your pressure cooker with about 1 inch space around it.
+- To make pot-in-pot rice, use any oven-safe bowl for rice and make sure that it fits your pressure cooker with about 1 inch space around it.

 - Store any leftover dal in any airtight container and refrigerate for up to 3 days.
 To reheat, simply microwave for 1-2 minutes or heat in a sauce pan.